|

 either increase in inductance or increase in capacitance reduces the resonant

-not that the best capacitor has the least capacitance, which even they might
+to think, not that the best capacitor has the least capacitance, which even

-realise is ridiculous, but that the best capacitor has the least inductance,
+they might realise is ridiculous, but that the best capacitor has the least

-making it able to perform to a much higher frequency up to its higher
+inductance, making it able to perform to a much higher frequency up to its

-resonant frequency.
-They have failed to realise that they would realise their
+higher resonant frequency.
+They have failed to realise that they would

-dream, of a high self resonant frequency, by reducing the capacitance just as
+realise their dream, of a high self resonant frequency, by reducing the

 all this is nonsense when decoupling digital logic.
 What matters with digital